Nutrition for Over 50: A Guide to Protein, Carbohydrates and Fats

 Poly Saturated fats

 Polyunsaturated oils are liquid at room temperature and in the refrigerator.
 Sources of polyunsaturated fats are safflower, sunflower seeds, corn and soybeans, many nuts and seeds, and their oils as well as vegetable oils.
-Poly saturated fats contain mostly omega 6 fatty acids.
+Poly saturated fats contain both omega 3, 6 and 9 fatty acids.
 Ideally, the ratio of omega 3 to omega 6 oils should be 1:1.
 However with the prevalence of such commercial cooking oils, the ratio has shifted way off this ideal ratio to 1:20 to as high as 1:25.
 Omega 6 is pro inflammatory while omega 3 is neutral.
-What this means is that our modern day diets are so laden with omega 6 fatty acids that we see increases in all inflammatory diseases such as:
+What this means is that our modern day diets are so laden with omega 6 fatty acids that we see increases in inflammatory diseases.
+What you can do to level the imbalance is to increase your omega 3 intake by eating more fatty fish, chia and flaxseeds, all of which are high in omega 3 fatty acids.

-So as you can see in this short analysis of the different types of fats, my personal recommendation is to increase mono saturated fats and saturated fats and avoid poly saturated fats.
-I’ve written in-depth posts on the best oils to use for cooking and why we should avoid commercial poly saturated cooking oils.
-Please read them to learn more.
+So as you can see in this short analysis of the different types of fats, my personal recommendation is to increase mono saturated fats, decrease saturated fats and take moderate amounts of poly saturated fats (with an emphasis on omega 3 fatty acids).

 There you have it, a roundup of the macro nutrients that all of us need as we go into our golden years.
 Increasing protein intake, reducing carbs to a minimum, increasing saturated and mono saturated fats and avoiding poly saturated and trans fats will go a long way in maintaining good health as we age.